Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Horticulture HSE LA when activities are carried out in garden centre or other shop.
 Reg.2 (1)(a) and (b).

-Hunt kennels LA Kennels operated by a hunt will fall to the LA as 'accommodation of animals' unless they are a minor activity within a larger undertaking such as a farm estate.
+LA/HSE Kennels operated by a hunt will fall to the LA as 'accommodation of animals' (Sch 1 para 11) unless they are a minor activity within a larger undertaking such as a farm estate in which case enforcement would fall to HSE

 'Medical exposure' is defined in the Ionising Radiations Regulations 1999 as the purpose of his medical or dental examination or treatment which is conducted under the direction of a suitably qualified person and includes any such examination or treatment conducted for the purpose of research.